sanelkukic/cfw-maintenancemode/README.md

 - Lets you setup a serverless DDoS page which you can manually enable if you are under a DDoS attack.
 - Lets you manually trigger either the maintenance or downtime pages.
 - Log requests to a Discord webhook (log visitor IP, request method, full request URL, the ASN, and the Cloudflare datacenter the request hit)
+- Add subdomains to a whitelist so they bypass the Workers script (including the Discord webhook logging functionality) entirely.

 ## Installation
 > These docs assume that you have a website proxied by Cloudflare (setup with Cloudflare's nameservers and not via CNAME setup) and that you've already gone ahead and enabled [Cloudflare Workers](https://cloudflare.com/workers) on your Cloudflare-proxied website.
 Workers offers 100,000 free requests per day as well so what are you waiting for? lol :)